seupermission/PyThermometer/README.md

 ## MonitoringWithExcel

  * MonitoringDHT11_PyCOM.xlsm: The Workbook monitor serial port devices by a COM server with Python
-   * SerialPortCOMSrv.py : the COM server for serial port
+   * SerialPortCOMSrv.py : the polled I/O's COM server of serial port with nonblocking call

 ![ExcelDHT11](./doc/ExcelDHT11.jpg)